sschrag/course-in-a-box/index.md

 layout: index
 published: true
 ---
-**Note:** This website is a part of a capstone project for my M.A. in English at Georgetown University.
+**Note:** This website is my capstone project for my M.A. in English at Georgetown University.
 It will be completed by May 2021.
 Please feel free to contact me at sls361@georgetown.edu with any questions.

 ## Why Queer Cinema?